 Introduction

-In the last decade, we’ve seen the rising acceptance of veganism through the adaptation of the food industry, advocacy from celebs and beauty companies that are transitioning their formulas to be animal-free and cruelty-free.
-Although it might seem like this wave of veganism was born out of the new age, it’s actually a culmination of thousands of years’ work combined with 21st century knowledge and technology.
+Over the past ten years, the embrace of veganism has become evident through the evolution of the food sector, endorsements from celebrities, and beauty brands pivoting to animal-free and cruelty-free formulations.
+While it may appear that this surge in veganism stems from contemporary trends, it’s truly a culmination of thousands of years’ work combined with 21st century knowledge and technology.

 Where Does Veganism Come From?